Supporting the implementation of an emissions trading scheme in Ukraine

 Political Partner

-• Ministry of Environmental Protection and Natural Resources - Ukraine
+• Ministry of Economy, Environment and Agriculture of Ukraine

 State of implementation/results

-• Through the EU Association Agreement and EU candidate status, Ukraine is obliged to introduce an EU Emissions Trading System (ETS).
+• Ukraine is obliged to introduce an EU emissions trading system (ETS) as a result of the EU Association Agreement and EU candidate status.
 The ambition to rapidly implement EU directives, including the ETS, is increasing.
-At the national level, the project supports the development of administrative structures and capacities.
-To this end, it assists its partners in establishing a basis for setting the emissions cap (emissions scenarios).
-It enables the competent authority to carry out the verification of emission reports from ETS-covered installations.
+At national level, the project promotes the development of administrative structures and capacities.
+To this end, it supports its partners in creating a basis for determining the emissions cap (emissions scenarios).
+It enables the competent authority to carry out the verification of emissions reports from installations subject to the ETS.
 The project promotes the development of procedures for emission allowances.
-The IT system is being further developed and integrated into Ukraine’s e-government structures.
-An ETS pilot phase allows plant operators, verifiers, authorities, and environmental inspectors to apply their knowledge.
-Capacities for monitoring plans and emissions reporting are being built up in the private sector.
-The ETS creates a “level playing field” with the EU internal market.
+The IT system is being further developed and integrated into Ukraine's e-government structures.
+An ETS pilot phase enables plant operators, verifiers, authorities and the environmental inspectorate to apply their knowledge.
+Capacities for monitoring plans and emissions reports are being built up in the private sector.
+The ETS creates a level playing field with the EU internal market.

 Latest Update: